 Does your website home page have a higher bounce rate than you would like?
 Do you wonder what you can do to keep visitors engaged and browsing your company’s products or services?

-The home page of your website needs to be at the introductory level to give visitors the best experience.
 In this digital age with the overabundance of information just a few keystrokes away, our attention spans are shorter than ever.
-You only have about five seconds from when someone lands on your website’s home page for that person to figure out what you do and how you can help them solve a problem.
+You only have about five seconds from when someone lands on your website’s home page for that person to figure out what you do and how that will help them solve a problem.
 Some people call this the “granny test.”
 Can a grandmother quickly figure out what you do by looking at your website’s home page?

-Creating an effective website home page means having a clear message and organizing your information in a simple way for the people you are trying to attract.
-Your website visitors should be able to easily navigate to the information they want so that they do not have to work to find it themselves.
+To pass the “granny test,” you need to organize the information on your website’s home page in a simple way for the people you are trying to attract.
+It should be easy to navigate to the information they care about so that they do not have to work to find it themselves.
 If you confuse them, you’ll lose them!

-Many companies, especially in technical fields, have the “Curse of Knowledge.”
-Website text and descriptions may talk over our customers’ heads because we know our product or service so well and want to illustrate that knowledge.
-We recommend simplifying your website home page message and communicating it very clearly.
+Many of us, especially in technical fields, have the ‘Curse of Knowledge.’
+We talk over our customer’s heads because we know our product so well and want to show that knowledge.
+You need to simplify your message and communicate it very clearly.
 Move the in-depth content to your website’s subpages.

-Tips to keep in mind for creating content for a great home page on your website:
+Four tips to keep in mind for creating a great home page for your website:

 A tagline is a very efficient way to get your message across, because it is the one place – under the logo or beside the logo – on your website home page and marketing materials where users most expect to find a concise statement of the site’s purpose.
 It must characterize the whole enterprise, summing up what you do, and what makes you great!